 "Faculty Administrators, including Department Chairs, and Directors, who discharge their administrative duties with thoroughness and distinction and who give effective academic leadership to their department may not have much time left for teaching and research.
 It may be difficult for Administrators to maintain themselves as scholars during the period of service in the administrative position.
-It must be acknowledged that they have had to give up to administrative duties time they would otherwise have been able to devote to teaching and scholarship, and reviewing agencies must take into account the extent and quality of their administrative service in considering them for merit increases and for promotions.
+It must be acknowledged that they have had to give up to administrative duties time they would otherwise have been able to devote to teaching and scholarship and reviewing agencies must take into account the extent and quality of their administrative service in considering them for merit increases and for promotions.
 The principle involved is that academic leadership is, in itself, a significant academic activity.
-Both departments and reviewing agencies should take the amount of administrative service into consideration when setting expectations for achievement within a review period.
-While service in and of itself cannot serve as the primary grounds for advancement, it is appropriate to consider excellence in administrative service as part of the academic review.
+Both departments and reviewing agencies should take the amount of administrative service in and of itself cannot serve as the primary grounds for advancement, it is appropriate to consider excellence in administrative service as part of the academic review.